++ Promise me this one thing –

 I’d love to encourage you to share this with your people.
 On your Facebook profile.
 With your doctor.
 With your family.
 With anyone who is interested in helping the world heal.

 What this man uncovered explains where so much of our pain comes from, both individually and collectively.

 And please remember, no one is born wanting to be sick or wanting to hurt or harm others.
 It is our environment, how we are nurtured, how we are cared for … that creates our reality, our health, and what it means to experience deep goodness.

 Thanks for being here, listening and learning.

 Entire books have been written about this research – here are two that I recommend:

-Scared Sick: The Role of Childhood Trauma in Adult Disease (One of my favs!)
+- Scared Sick: The Role of Childhood Trauma in Adult Disease (One of my faves!)

 - Childhood Disrupted: How Your Biography Becomes Your Biology, and How You Can Heal (I interviewed the author of this book, Donna Jackson Nakazawa, a few years ago and you can listen to this interview HERE.)